revive-adserver/revive-adserver/tests/performance/delivery/buckets/prototype/README.txt

 * protos_mysql - uses buckets and updates each of buckets on each request

-To create all buckets before running the performance tests use the GET parameter "createBuckets", eg: http://localhost/openx/trunk/www/delivery_dev/lg.php?bannerid=1&zoneid=1&createBuckets=1
+To create all buckets before running the performance tests use the GET parameter "createBuckets", for example: http://localhost/openx/trunk/www/delivery_dev/lg.php?bannerid=1&zoneid=1&createBuckets=1

-List of parameters:
+List of parameters (use to drop and create buckets and to log data into buckets):
-* createBuckets - creates required buckets (if they do not exists, do not drop existing buckets)
+* createBuckets - creates required buckets (if they don't exist already)
-* dropBuckets - can be used together with createBuckets only, drops buckets tables before they are created and if they exist
+* dropBuckets - Use together with createBuckets, drops buckets tables before new buckets are created (check if bucket exist before dropping it)
-* engine - engine type used to create MySQL tables, default = MEMORY
+* engine - engine type used to create MySQL tables, ignored if a database type is not mysql.
+           There is no need to set database type, the prototype reads the db type from OpenX configuration file
+           default=memory
+* logMethod - indicates which method should be used to log new records.
+Possible values: "update" or "insert" When used together with "createBuckets" the buckets for logMethod="insert" are created without primary keys so buckets may be used safely for inserts. default=update
 * buckets - (TODO - not implemented yet)
-            comma separated list of buckets to create or to log data into while in logging only mode,
+           comma separated list of buckets to create or to log data into while in logging only mode, default=data_bucket_impression,data_bucket_impression_country,data_bucket_frequency
-            default: data_bucket_impression,data_bucket_impression_country,data_bucket_frequency
-* rand - (TODO - not implemented yet, hardcoded 1000 atm)
-         maximum number of random zone to choose from, eg if rand = 1000 the logging will be done for random 1-1000 ads and zones mt_rand(1,rand).
-This is to help randomize the distribution of records in buckets so the tests will be more reliable.
+* rand - maximum number of random zone to choose from, eg if rand = 1000 the logging will be done for random 1-1000 ads and zones mt_rand(1,rand).
+This is to help randomize the distribution of records in buckets so the tests will be more reliable. default=1000

 == Requirements ==